‘Teen Mom 2’s Kailyn Lowry Confirms She And Baby Daddy No. 3 Are Off

 — Kail Lowry (@KailLowry) April 17, 2017

-Kailyn Lowry has been decidedly mum on the baby daddy’s identity due to the fact that she has stated she didn’t know how involved he would be in her new child’s life.
+Kailyn Lowry has been decidedly mum on the baby daddy’s identity since she has stated she didn’t know how involved he would be in her new child’s life.
 Since then, fans have been eagerly awaiting any clues she has dropped on his identity and have hungrily lapped up any crumbs she’s given.
-But in the past few weeks, tweets have hinted that he’s not going to be involved.
+However, in the past few weeks, tweets have hinted that he’s not going to be involved.

 For a while, there were rumors that Kailyn Lowry was in a lesbian relationship with friend Becky Hayter, but that was squashed when it was discovered that Hayter is in a relationship with another woman.
 There were also rumors that the father of the baby was her friend from school, Chris Lopez.
 Kailyn added fuel to the fire by calling the baby, “Baby LO” in a Snapchat.
 However, many fans have stated that this isn’t the case and LO actually stands for Loved One.